 SMTC Corporation is a mid-tier provider of end-to-end electronics manufacturing services, or EMS, including product design and sustaining engineering services, printed circuit board assembly, or PCBA, production, enclosure fabrication, systems integration and comprehensive testing services.
-SMTC facilities span a broad footprint in the United States, Mexico, and China, with approximately 1,170 full-time employees.
+SMTC facilities span a broad footprint in the United States, Mexico, and China, with approximately 1,330 full-time employees.
 SMTC's services extend over the entire electronic product life cycle from the development and introduction of new products through to growth, maturity and end-of-life phases.
 SMTC offers fully integrated contract manufacturing services with a distinctive approach to global original equipment manufacturers, or OEMs, and technology companies primarily within the industrial, computing and communications, power and energy and medical market segments.
+In addition, the Company operates an international sourcing and procurement office in Hong Kong.